Are You Sick And Tired Of Not Reaching Your Goals?

 Let’s start with the diminishing returns principle:

-To understand this principle we first need to understand that in economics this principle refer to
+To understand this principle we first need to understand that in economics this principle refers to

-Well, in other words this means that adding to much tasks to your workload doesn’t make you productive after-all and it may not help you reach your ultimate goal at all.
+In other words, this means that adding too many tasks to your workload doesn’t make you productive and it may not help you reach your ultimate goal.

 Because it was proved by the law of diminishing returns that: